RISE-MPIWG/RISE-MPIWG.github.io/index.markdown

 MPIWG's [event page](https://www.mpiwg-berlin.mpg.de/event/rise-shine-tool-developers-workshop) provides additional information specific to tool developers, while the [RISE homepage](https://rise.mpiwg-berlin.mpg.de/) includes additional information for the general audience.

 ## Programme
-This workshop will take place on Wednesday, 23 September 2020, at 14:00 CET over Zoom. *Please register [here](https://www.mpiwg-berlin.mpg.de/event/rise-shine-tool-developers-workshop)!*
+This workshop will take place on Wednesday, 23 September 2020, at 14:00 CET over Zoom.

 During the workshop, we will cover the following topics: